espressif/esp-idf/docs/en/api-reference/system/mem_alloc.rst

 Memory allocated with MALLOC_CAP_32BIT can *only* be accessed via 32-bit reads and writes, any other type of access will generate a fatal LoadStoreError exception.

+External SPI RAM under 4MiB in size can be allocated using standard ``malloc`` calls, if that is enabled in menuconfig.
+To use the region above the 4MiB limit, you can use the :doc:`himem API</api-reference/system/himem>`.

 API Reference - Heap Allocation
 -------------------------------